Mahadi-Ahmed/nvim/README.md

+- [] Look into vue lsp functionality with a small example
-- [] Look into nvim-dap to add debuggers
+- [x] Look into nvim-dap to add debuggers
+    - [] Try out all the different dap's with small examples

 - [] Extract theme colors & remove all hardcoded colors to handle theme switching better
 - [x] create a keymap for :%!jq . to format json
 - [x] Optimize config, use nvim --startuptime saveOutput.txt to help analyze